czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

-description = "Learn how to do copywriting research effectively" image = "/v1629718628/Learn_how_to_research_effectively_gnk4yb.jpg" tags = ["copywriting", "marketing", "Business"] title = "12 ways to do copywriting research"
+description = "Learn how to do copywriting research effectively" image = "/v1629718628/Learn_how_to_research_effectively_gnk4yb.jpg" tags = ["copywriting", "marketing", "Business"] title = "12 effective ways of doing copywriting research"

 +++
 Should copywriters do research?